Good morning everybody,

 The daily arrivals on Italy’s coasts, the paths of hope of those who leave from sub-Saharan Africa and try to cross through Hungary, their attempts to reach Spain from Morocco, and then from France to the UK, demand an immediate answer.
 An answer that is immediate, ample and—I’ll use an adjective that partially scares me, too—generous.
-I ask you, today, for an epic revolution of European immigration politics.

 In my country and—from what I read—in yours too, those who exploit racial tension and use it to gain political consensus, say mockingly about the migrants: “Well then, let’s welcome them all.”

 Well, today I feel the duty to say to my eminent colleagues at the European parliament: We will do exactly that.
 We will welcome them all.

 We will welcome them, and give them a temporary permit that will legalize their stays in the whole European territory.